Medicine and the Liberal Arts

 Educating the Whole Physician Lecture Series

-April 15, 2020 (invited by Kathleen Eggleson, Indiana University School of Medicine South Bend)
+Postponed until Fall 2020 (invited by Kathleen Eggleson, Indiana University School of Medicine - South Bend)

 Materializing Illness: Collaborating Across Art and Bioethics